letigsainz/tech-writing/FoodLink User Guide/USERGUIDE.md

 ## Manage Food Donations

-Select “food donations” (in the navigation bar) to manage the food donations linked to your organization.
+Select “food donations” in the navigation bar, to manage the food donations linked to your organization.

 ### For Restaurants

 When a charity accepts one of your available donations, you will be notified via email.
-The donation will be marked as pending for both parties, until completed.
+The donation will be marked as pending for both parties, until it is completed.

 #### View pending food donations

-On this screen, you can view pending food donations, create new donations, and export past donations to a csv file for tax purposes.
+On the **food donations** page, you can view pending food donations, create new donations, and export past donations to a csv file for tax purposes.

 <img src="images/image2a.png" width="50%" height="50%">

 #### Create new food donation

-To create a new donation, select “new food donation” and fill out form details to be displayed to charities.
+To create a new donation, select “new food donation” and fill out the form details that should be displayed to charities.

 <img src="images/image8.png" width="50%" height="50%">